Racism in Child Welfare and Juvenile Justice Systems

 Children’s Rights has long recognized and witnessed the damage that racism has done to Black children, and their families, at the hands of child welfare and juvenile justice systems that purportedly exist to protect and care for them.

-A seminal 2017 study found that a shocking 53% of Black children in the U.S. will be investigated as potential victims of child abuse by age 18, 16% higher than the rate for all children — even though studies show no relationship between race and child maltreatment.
+A seminal 2017 study found that a shocking 53% of Black children in the U.S. will be investigated as potential victims of child abuse by age 18, as compared to 37% of all children.
 Once in the system, Black children also are more likely to languish in foster care, less likely to be reunified with their families, more likely to be placed in group care, age out in greater numbers, and become involved in the criminal justice system.

 The pipeline that feeds youth in foster care and juvenile justice facilities into the adult criminal system has an especially harmful impact.
 As of 2015, Black youth were five times as likely as white youth to be detained or committed to juvenile justice facilities.
 In 2019, The Kansas City Star surveyed nearly 6,000 incarcerated people in 12 states.
 1 in 4 responded that they had been in foster care.